 Best Landlord Insurance Companies

 NimbleFins has analysed independent customer reviews from Trustpilot and Feefo plus feature ratings from Defaqto to rank 20 of the best landlord insurance providers in the UK.
-Alan Boswell came out on top, boasting the highest customer rating of 4.9 stars and a 5-star Defaqto rating for their landlord insurance product.
+Alan Boswell Group came out on top, boasting the highest customer rating of 4.9 stars and a 5-star Defaqto rating for their landlord insurance product.
 Payment Shield, Just Landlords, Direct Line, Paragon Advance and LV= rounded out the top 5 (Paragon and LV tied for the 5th spot).
 If you'd like to get a quote from top-rated Alan Boswell Group, click here.